B-CU attorney asks alumni to ‘cease and desist’ from talking about university

 Allegation of threat

-Comedian Rodney Zieglar, also known as “Rod Z,” is a 1996 Bethune-Cookman graduate who played golf and was in the marching band at the university.
+Comedian Roderick Zeiglar, also known as “Rod Z,” is a 1996 Bethune-Cookman graduate who played golf and was in the marching band at the university.

 He said, “I am in entertainment.
 I have an entertainment attorney.
 I would take action if the Board of Trustees and its leadership took measures to affect my business.”